Pradumnasaraf/BioDrop-CLI/README.md

 ### 👨‍💻 Using the CLI tool

-Check out this detailed documentation - [linkfree.eddiehub.io/docs/environments/linkfree-cli](https://linkfree.eddiehub.io/docs/environments/linkfree-cli)
+To create, update, give a testimonial, etc. Check out this detailed documentation - [linkfree.io/docs/environments/linkfree-cli](https://linkfree.io/docs/environments/linkfree-cli)

 ### 📦 Development and Contribution